eor/STARDUST/README.md

 * matplotlib

 #### Installation
+First, install the dependencies, either by hand or via your package manager.
+We provide an installation script for STARDUST's dependencies in `scripts/install_dependencies.py`

-First, install the dependencies and then change the following variables in the Makefile (in the `src` directory) to your liking:
+Change the following variables in the Makefile (in the `src` directory) to your liking:

 ```bash
 GSL_INCL = -I${HOME}/local/include